centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

 #### Build Fabric events streaming pipeline

-Using the Fabric Events in Real-Time hub, build a pipeline that sends link to the documentation of Real-Time Dashobard when someone tried to create a new Real-Time Dashboard.
+Using the Fabric Events in Real-Time hub, build a pipeline that sends link to the documentation of Real-Time Dashboard when someone tried to create a new Real-Time Dashboard.

 #### Alerting directly on Eventstream